‘Better Call Saul’ Season 3 Plot Revealed Ahead Of Release Date

 A photo posted by @bettercallsaulamc on

 Giancarlo Esposito is reprising his role as Gus Fring and the actor has suggest that we are going to get a much less experience version of the notorious drug lord.
 It has been revealed that Gus is responsible for the message on Mike’s car that prevented him from pulling the trigger on Hector Salamanca.
-According to Deadline, Giancarlo spoke about returning on Better Call Saul during a TCA panel:
+According to Deadline, Giancarlo spoke about returning on Better Call Saul during a TCA panel.

 “I’m excited to be back.
 Gus is a cagey character.
 I’m going back to the original stage direction that was really inspiring to me, which was ‘Hiding in plain sight.’
 You’re not who you think you are.
 Sometimes you have different agendas and go about achieving things in different ways.”

 He described Gus as a guy who “wanted revenge, and to create a business but also was very caring about his family of business people.
 I’m looking forward to where we go with it.”

-The showrunners Vince Gilligan and Peter Gould have suggested that due to Gus Fring’s preference for privacy, he may not get much air time and operate thorough proxy’s in his organization.
-However, this was a much more experienced version of Gus in Breaking Bad and the version in season 3 of Better Call Saul may not be so careful.
+The showrunners, Vince Gilligan and Peter Gould, have suggested that due to Gus Fring’s preference for privacy, he may not get much air time and operate thorough proxy’s in his organization.
+However, this was a much more experienced version of Gus in Breaking Bad and the version in Season 3 of Better Call Saul may not be so careful.

 Cheers and happy birthday to Jonathan Banks. #BetterCallSaul